dnlluong/dnlluong.github.io/projects/manoa-market.md

 ## Takeaways

 This was my first time using the Agile method of developing software.
-Working with a team like this with
+Working with a team like this with and using a scrum board helped me better prepare for the what it would be like developing software in the real world.

 You can learn more at the [UH Micromouse News Announcement](https://manoa.hawaii.edu/news/article.php?aId=2857).